lpsinger/userguide/early_warning.rst

 Detection Method
 ----------------

-The :term:`CBC` search pipelines participating in early-warning alerts are:
+All of our :term:`CBC` search pipelines (GstLAL [#GstLALEarlyWarning]_, MBTA, PyCBC, and SPIIR) are participating in early-warning alerts.
-GstLAL [#GstLALEarlyWarning]_, MBTA, PyCBC, and SPIIR.
 See the :doc:`analysis/searches` section for details on these analyses.
 Localizations will be produced with BAYESTAR; see the :doc:`analysis/parameter_estimation` section for details.